ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 .. admonition:: Deploying to another repository.

-   If you are planning to deploy documentation to another repository rather than the one for your project, make sure you create this new repo before deploying for the first time your documentation.
+   If you are planning to deploy documentation to repository other than the one for your project, make sure you create this new repository before deploying your documentation for the first time.

 The following job step shows the logic for deploying.
 If you want to deploy to another repository, make sure to uncomment the ``repository-name`` line and